wkrea/git-cop/README.md

 #### Regular Expressions

 Some cops support *whitelist* or *blacklist* options.
 These lists can consist of strings, regular expressions, or a combination thereof.
+Regardless of your choice, all lists are automatically converted to regular expression for use by the cops.
+This means a string like `"example"` becomes `/example/` and a regular expression of `"\\AExample.+"` becomes `/\AExample.+/`.

-If you need help constructing complex regular expressions for these lists, try launching an IRB session and using `Regexp.new` or `Regexp.escape` to experiment with the types of words/phrases you want to turn into regular expressions.
+If you need help constructing complex regular expressions for these lists, try launching an IRB session and using `Regexp.new` or `Regexp.escape` to experiment with the types of words/phrases you want to turn into regular expressions. *For purposes of the YAML configuration, these need to be expressed as strings with special characters escaped properly for internal conversion to a regular expression.*

 ### Rake